Freiburg im Breisgau

 The three Tocsen managing directors are certain: the cooperation with Alpina and Uvex is just the beginning.
 You have already received inquiries from other international manufacturers.

-Tocsen is a system consisting of a fall sensor and a smartphone app, which detects falls of outdoor athletes and automatically calls for help in an emergency, if the user is no longer able to do so.
-The Tocsen Fall Sensor is already sold as a retrofit sensor (in pink, black and grey) for retrofitting to any helmet.
+Tocsen is a system consisting of a crash sensor and a smartphone app, which detects crashes of outdoor athletes and automatically calls for help in an emergency, if the user is no longer able to do so.
+The Tocsen crash sensor is already sold as a retrofit sensor (in pink, black and grey) for retrofitting to any helmet.
 An OEM solution integrated into the helmet will be on the market in Q4 2020.

 After the mountain bike accident of their friend Tom, who suffered a broken neck despite his helmet and was found unconscious by hikers, the Tosen founders were looking for a solution to avoid such accidents in the future.
 As passionate outdoor sports enthusiasts, the entire Tocsen team gives everything to ensure that safety is no longer left to chance.